 Our laboratory is developing a system that recognizes pedestrian signals with "artificial intelligence: AI" and conveys them to the visually impaired in collaboration with external organizations.
 The following image shows the results of recognizing humans and pedestrian red lights.

 The above result is the result of recognizing based on the color information of the signal on the leftmost side, and it is the situation that all the places where the red component is mixed other than the red signal are recognized.
-If you use a cascade classifier, which is one of AI / machine learning, to learn the shape of a traffic light using many images, you will be able to recognize the signal correctly as shown on the right.
+If you use a cascade classifier and YOLO(You Look Only Once), which is one of AI / machine learning, to learn the shape of a traffic light using many images, you will be able to recognize the signal correctly as shown on the right.

 The following is a part of the system screen that makes it easier to grasp the whole picture by displaying the MRI image with animation.